 Observing rebuilds

-The ModelObserver is an abstract class with an observe method which you can implement to be
+The ModelObserver is an abstract class with an observe method you can override to be notified,

 You can create your own ModelObserver, but the provided DefaultModelObserver can be used out of